mengycui/geom99/MCui_TechnigalLog.md

     Upload ontario bathymetry data to AGOL
     Import the layer to a new dashboard and test the tools

-2024-03-18"Open google cloud platform and start the VM
+2024-03-18
-    Connect to the remote descktop and access the Canada.zip data Download the data to the local disk
+    Open google cloud platform and start the VM Connect to the remote descktop and access the Canada.zip data Download the data to the local disk
     Notice the Canada shapefile data was already in C drive within the gisserver folder